How to Cook Roast Turkey or Chicken - Sunday Dinner Recipe

 It's Easy to Roast a Chicken or Turkey for Your Sunday Dinner

-You'll learn here how to cook a roast chicken or turkey dinner to perfection for your Sunday dinner.
+You'll learn here how to cook a roast chicken or turkey dinner to perfection for your special dinner.
 The skin should be crispy whilst the meat should be slightly moist, well cooked and not too dry.
 It's easy if you follow this recipe.

 It Looks Good, Doesn't It?

 Below You Will Also Learn How to Cook the Accompanying Stuffing and Vegetables